himbriminn/cmbeam/content/projects/_index.md

   image: 'projects.jpg'
 ---

 Motivated by various science goals in observational cosmology, we are engaged in projects that involve (in no particular order) high-performance computing, data analysis, optical calibration techniques, cryogenics, optical modeling, RF simulations, and material development.
-New research members joining the group are free to tailor project involvement based on their interests and experties
+We tailor project involvement for new members joining the group based on their interests, experties, and desired career paths.

 ## Preamble